huan415201/serdao-test/README.md

+# Running Instruction

+Step 1: yarn install
+Step 2: yarn android
+If it fails to start, open Android Studio and start an emulator first, then repeat step 2.
+If it still fails, use this link for the APK file: https://drive.google.com/file/d/1bS0qnNTlV7_yotOCXmWiO26_Pa_Wbg4L/view?usp=sharing

+Note: I don't have a Macbook so I can only do this test on Android

 # Introduction

 We're thrilled to have you at this stage of our selection process!
 This test is designed to assess your skills and approach to problem-solving in a practical scenario.
 Please carefully follow the instructions below and ensure you read through the entire document.
 Good luck!